maryamhelal/Task-Management-API-Assessment/README.md

 - database.py: creates the database connection and setup
 - database_seeder.py: creates sample task records for testing
 - main.py: contains the API endpoints and runs the application
-- test_apis: tests all API endpoints using unit testing
+- test_apis.py: tests all API endpoints using unit testing